Complying with changes to Document Q – Security Building Regulation guidelines

 All French doors must have two 3* Yale Platinum cylinders (or equivalent) fitted to comply with Document Q.

 If you need a low aluminium threshold: This must comply with Part M access requirements and Document Q security.
 Shepley has developed a specially designed low aluminium threshold – with high security shootbolt keeps plus extra security blocks at the threshold.

 Do I need to fit Laminated Glass to comply with Document Q?

 There has been a lot of debate around laminated glass and the Glass and Glazing Federation – GGF – has now come up with guidance on the use of laminated glass for security which you can read in full.

 In short, the GGF guidance says:

 Ground floor windows that are not next to doors and are fitted with a locking handle do not require laminated glass.

 All windows that are next to doors must be fitted with 6.8mm thickness laminated glass – not 6.4mm.
 The doors next to windows must also be fitted with 6.8mm laminated glass.

 What do I need to achieve Secured by Design standards on doors?

 If Secured by Design – SBD – is needed, the doors must have third party physical testing approval.
-Shepley’s test certification is from BSI.
+Shepley’s test certification is from CEN Solutions.
 There is often some confusion here, but this means for example that testing provided by lock suppliers is not sufficient on its own.